Be an

 Do you home school and want to . . .

-facilitate character education through experiential learning, build appreciation for service and veterans, and preserve first-person history?
+facilitate character education through experiential learning,

 Are you an adult who wishes to . . .